-While just about anyone can run twice a day, it’s not always the best strategy for runners.
+While just about anyone can run twice daily, it’s not always the best strategy for runners.
 While it can help you boost your weekly volume, it shortens your recovery times and increases your risk of injury.

 Running twice a day can help with weight loss because you’re adding more volume each day, but it increases your risk of injury—and if you get an injury, you won’t be able to rely on running for weight loss.

 No, it’s not bad.
-There are pros and cons to running twice a day, so you’ll have to weigh them for yourself and make the best decision.
+Running twice a day has pros and cons, so you’ll have to weigh them for yourself and make the best decision.

 However, it’s not generally bad to run twice a day.